John Stevens, Baron Stevens of Kirkwhelpington: Post-retirement

 The Commission, which reported its findings in Spring 2013, was set up in place of a Royal Commission and is made up of nearly 40 members all of whom are experts in the fields of academia, politics, national and international policing/security as well as key figures from community initiatives and business.
 In addition the Commission has secured contributions from 35 academics from 25 Universities from around the world including, Oxford University, Cambridge University, Northumbria University and Harvard University.

-Lord Stevens became Honorary President of the Police Credit Union in 2007.
+Lord Stevens of Kirkwhelpington became Honorary President of the Police Credit Union in 2007.

 He is also Patron of the Police History Society.

-Lord Stevens holds positions at a number of security consultancy companies.
-Since 2014, he has been Chairman of the private investigative and security consulting firm Quest Global Limited, where he is also a person with significant control.
-In 2020, Lord Stevens was forced to apologise when he was "found in breach of the House of Lords' code of conduct for failing to correctly declare his work for foreign governments" in connection with his position at Quest Global Limited and his other consultancy work.
-Quest Global Limited was also mentioned in connection with the alleged bugging of Sir Frederick Barclay at the London Ritz hotel in 2020 and the subsequent legal action brought by Sir Frederick and his daughter against other members of their family.
+Lord Stevens of Kirkwhelpington holds positions at a number of security consultancy companies.
+Since 2014, he has been Chairman of the boutique investigative and security consulting firm Quest Global Limited (QGL), where he is also a person with significant control.
+In 2020, Lord Stevens of Kirkwhelpington was forced to apologise when he was "found in breach of the House of Lords' code of conduct for failing to correctly declare his work for foreign governments" in connection with his position at QGL and his other consultancy work.
+QGL was also mentioned in connection with the alleged bugging of Sir Frederick Barclay at the London Ritz in 2020 and the subsequent legal action brought by Sir Frederick and his daughter against other members of their family.